An Excerpt: Apistli

 “You are half right,” said Huin.
 “We are not followers.
 But we also don't necessarily deny the existence of the four gods.
 We simply do not care whether or not they exist.
 We've shed our need for them.”
 She allowed this statement — this unfathomable heresy for which others had been hanged — its due space before continuing.
 “You look surprised, Apistli.
 And yet, you've just said yourself that we're all made of earth.
 Didn't you?
 There is no difference in the basic essential material between organisms.
 Bird, beetle, god, and man are all made of earth and water.
 Even our memories, our thoughts, our feelings.
 All made of material borrowed from the collective.”

-“You've prepared,” said Huin.
-“Good.”
-She turned to her right and nodded to the monk at the end of the far end of the line.
-He stood, bowed to Huin, and left through a side door.
+Huin turned to her right and nodded to the monk at the end of the far end of the line.
+He stood, bowed to her, and left through a side door.

 A moment later he had returned, with a straw pack strapped to his back, and a pot between his hands.
 He set this all down exactly halfway between Apistli and Huin.
 The pot made a sound when it touched the earth that suggested it was filled with water.